icefallgames/SCICompanion/SCICompanion/Docs/source/pics.rst

 functionality of pic resources).
 This should let you get more natural looking transitions between areas of different colours.
 You can disable random patterns in the Pen Style dialog.
 In either case, right clicking will cycle through the next pattern (128 different patterns for each size and shape).

+The Pen tool is not available on SCI1.1 and above.

 Fill tool
 ----------